Resource theory of Absolute Negativity: Absolute Negativity

 with $n$ standing for the number of states, measurements or state-measurement pairs in the corresponding multi-object.
 Moreover, whenever there exists a unitary $U$, such that the multi-object has a proper probability representation, we will simply write $ \vec{\rho} \in \mathcal{W}^{(s)}_n$, $\vec{\mathbb{M}} \in \mathcal{W}^{(e)}_n $ and $(\vec{\rho} ,\vec{\mathbb{M}}) \in \mathcal{W}_n $ respectively.
 If no such unitary can be found, then the multi-object features nonzero Absolute Negativity (AN).

 To find an appropriate measure, we focus first on single devices with a probability distribution representation in the given frame.
-For instance, if we designate $\mathcal{W}^{(s)}_1[I]$ as $\mathcal{W}^{(s)}$ we recover the states with probability distribution: Similarly, we can define $\mathcal{W}^{(e)}\equiv \mathcal{W}^{(e)}_1[I]$ for measurements.
-Since both sets $ \mathcal{W}^{(s)}$ and $\mathcal{W}^{(e)}$ are convex, we have several measures -- such as the generalised robustness -- that are well defined, as it was mentioned in Section \ref{sec:RT}.
+For instance, are the states with a probability distribution on an initially chosen arbitrary basis Similarly, $ \mathcal{W}^{(e)}_1[I]$ determine classical measurement devices in the previous basis.
+Since both sets $ \mathcal{W}^{(s)}_1[I]$ and $\mathcal{W}^{(e)}_1[I]$ are convex, we have several measures -- such as the generalised robustness -- that are well defined, as it was mentioned in Section \ref{sec:RT}.
 The above fact will be useful in constructing appropriate multi-object monotones $\M_{\mathcal{W}_n[U]}$ in every basis.
 In order to remove the dependency on a particular basis, we minimise the monotonic measures $\M_{\mathcal{W}_n[U]}$ with respect to any possible basis choice: where the minimisation is performed over all unitaries $U$ acting on $\mathcal{H}$.
 Clearly, the above quantities are basis-independent and correspond to the intrinsic (or minimal) amount of negativity present in the multi-object $(\vec{\rho},\vec{\mathbb{M}})$.
+In this sense, our notion of negativity adheres to the tradition of defining physical properties as invariant under groups of unitary transformations, such as absolute separability \cite{Karol2001}.